-At the beginning of the 1950s Elkayam began to study Ausdruckstanz (Dance of Expression) with Kraus and even participated in the dance company in Händel’s oratorio Samson and Delilah (1955), Kraus’s last work.
-After she saw Martha Graham’s troupe in Israel in 1956, she decided to study her dance style.
+At the beginning of the 1950s Elkayam began to study Ausdruckstanz (Expressionist Dance) with Gertrud Kraus and even participated in the dance company in Händel’s oratorio Samson and Delilah (1955), Kraus’s last work.
+After she saw Martha Graham’s troupe in Israel in 1956, Elkayam decided to study her dance style.
 That same year, she was awarded a scholarship by Bethsabée de Rothschild and traveled to New York to study with Graham.
 After two and a half years in Graham’s studio, she registered for dance and choreography classes at Juilliard and even staged a number of performances with her own company.

 In 1960 Elkayam married Haggai Ronen (1938–1969), a member of Kibbutz Afikim, who was a pilot in the Israel Air Force.
 The couple had three children: the twins Itai and Amir (b.
 1966) and a daughter Sivan (b.
 1969).

-In 1967 Elkayam founded in Haifa, together with Ruth Eshel, the Oshra Elkayam Dance Theater—A Stage for Israeli Choreography, which operated for two years.
-Its repertoire comprised the works she had created while in New York, including The Trial, The Witches, Bird of Omen and Mediterranean.
+Elkayam-Ronen left the Batsheva company in 1966, following her husband, an air force pilot situated near Haifa.
+In 1967 she and Ruth Eshel founded the Oshra Elkayam Dance Theater—A Stage for Israeli Choreography in Haifa, which operated for two years.
+Its repertoire comprised works she had created while in New York, including The Trial, The Witches, Bird of Omen, and Mediterranean.